Why I was Drawn to the West

 Cattle dog looking out car window reflected in side mirror with Wyoming mountains and open road beyond

-Not just for me, but for the people I photograph.
+Not just telling my own story, but the stories of the people I photograph.

-It wasn’t a plan or a bold decision where everything suddenly made sense.
+The urge to come West, wasn’t one moment.
+It didn’t involve a grand plan or a bold decision where everything suddenly made sense.

-If anything, I thought it would be the Montana of my childhood.
-The stillness I felt— on Forest Rose.
+I thought it would be the Montana of my childhood.

-But looking back, I was searching for peace.
+But reflecting back, I was searching for peace.

 For myself.